-Restrictions on statutory demands and winding-up tenants have been extended to 31 December 2020.
-Restrictions on irritancy for arrears which were due to end on 30 September are likely to be extended to 31 March 2021 for all commercial leases.
+Restrictions on statutory demands and winding-up tenants have been extended to 31 March 2021.
+Restrictions on irritancy for arrears which were due to end on 30 September have been extended to 31 March 2021 for all commercial leases.

 However, many of the other options remain available and are unaffected by legislation and guidance enacted in response to the coronavirus.

 The options open to landlords in England and Wales differ from those in Scotland and are addressed in our separate guide.

 The evidence is that many landlords have reached arrangements with tenants for deferred rent payments and other concessions.
 The Code of Practice for Landlords and Tenants of Commercial Property is expected to remain in place until June 2021.
 Although not mandatory, the code is a useful addition to the landlord's arguments as it requires transparency from tenants on their financial position as part of any request for a concession for the landlord.
 This should be useful in flushing out 'can pay, won't pay' tenants.

 Parties to a lease can agree to an expedited means of enforcement of financial debts without the need for a court action – known as summary diligence.

 Within the body of the lease the parties must have confirmed their consent to "registration for execution" or "registration for summary diligence" and registration must have taken place in the Books of Council and Session.
 Most commercial leases in Scotland have been registered for execution in the Books of Council and Session.

 The financial obligation must be either expressly set out in the lease itself or the mechanism for identifying the financial obligation must be ascertainable.